prismspecs/Virtual-Environments/week08/readme.md

 + Add Sphere Colliders to both as well, with Is Trigger enabled and a radius of .05
 + Select LeftHandAnchor and drag the LeftHandAnchor from the hierarchy to the Grip Transform property of the OVR Grabber script
 + Increase the Grab Volumes to 1 and drag the LeftHandAnchor to Element 0
++ Drag LeftHandAnchor to the Parent Transform property as well
 + Select L Touch for Controller
 + Do the same for RightHandAnchor (using right hand properties instead)
++ Create a new Cube object
-+ Add a RigidBody (experiment w enabling/disabling Gravity) and a OVR Grabbable script to the Cube object in your scene
+ Add a RigidBody (experiment w enabling/disabling Gravity) and a OVR Grabbable script to the Cube you just added
 + You should be able to manipulate the object